How We're Funded

 It costs money to collect and donate bicycles around the world!

-Our principal expenses – approaching $250,000 annually – include commercial ocean freight charges, salaries (for director, operations manager, outreach coordinator/office manager, bookkeeper), truck rental, fuel, and vehicle mileage for transporting bikes, audit, website, printing and mailing, insurance, etc. Nonetheless, thanks to the support of the public, our strategy of income diversification, and discounted storage courtesy of the City of Rockville MD, Fairfax County VA, and Vulcan Materials Inc, Bikes for the World has operated “in the black” since beginning in 2005.
-Our income currently derives principally from FIVE sources:
+Our principal expenses – approaching $250,000 annually – include commercial ocean freight charges, salaries, office space, truck rental, fuel, and vehicle mileage for transporting bikes, audit, website, printing and mailing, insurance, etc. Our income currently derives principally from FIVE sources: